Hugh1996/caesars-challenge-pp2/README.md

 - ### Main Image

   - The main background image will be one of the first things the user sees.
-It portrarys a roman centurion in the midst of chaos and battle.
+It portrays a roman centurion in the midst of chaos and battle.

-  - The image's coloring follows the main color theme throughout the site, maintaing a visually appealing experience for the user.
+  - The image's coloring follows the main color theme throughout the site, maintaining a visually appealing experience for the user.

 - ### Main Page